Week 5: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-12. The GSA told Trump he would violate his DC hotel lease “the moment he takes office.”
+12. The General Services Administration told Trump he would violate his DC hotel lease “the moment he takes office.”
 Word spreads that Trump will replace the leadership of the GSA.

 14. Ivanka auctions off a coffee date, with a $50k floor.
 As rumbling of conflict start to stir, the website posting mysteriously disappears.

-17. Trump issues a negative tweet on Lockheed, just before the market open.
+17. Trump issues a negative tweet on Lockheed Martin, just before the market open.
 Like Boeing, the stock craters.
 It is discovered that traders are starting to anticipate Trump’s tweets, by taking long or short positions.

 18. Trump continues to pick white men for his cabinet — many of whom have no experience with the area they are about to lead.
-His cabinets the least diverse since 1989.
+His cabinet is the least diverse since 1989.